 Does it really work?

 Acupuncture has been tried and tested over thousands of years in China and other Eastern countries, where it features in mainstream healthcare, both as a stand-alone therapy and in combination with conventional Western medicine.
 Acupuncture is now widely used and accepted all over the world.
 Evidence of its effectiveness is growing as researchers evaluate the best ways to measure how the body responds to it.
-Much of the focus has been on pain management.
-Around the world, clinical studies are being conducted to understand how acupuncture can be beneficial for many more conditions.
-You can read fact sheets about the latest acupuncture research at
+You can read fact sheets about the latest acupuncture research at www.acupuncture.org.uk.

 Can acupuncture help me?